Otis B. Duncan: Postwar

 After the war, the 370th Infantry reverted to its prewar status as the 8th Illinois Infantry, and Duncan was promoted on March 18, 1919, to the rank of colonel and commander of the regiment.
 The regiment was headquartered at Springfield's Camp Lincoln.
 In February 2017, authorities announced the discovery of a post-World War I 8th Illinois collar disc, a service unit insignia artifact connected to the date of Col. Duncan's command.

 Retirement, death and honors

 Colonel Duncan retired from the state education bureau in 1929 and died on May 17, 1937.
 He is buried in Camp Butler National Cemetery near Riverton, Illinois, in section 3, grave #835.
-Duncan is the namesake for American Legion Post 809 in Springfield, Illinois.
+Duncan is the eponym for American Legion Post 809 in Springfield, Illinois.
 A Springfield Park District park, formerly named in honor of Stephen A. Douglas, was renamed in his honor in 2020.